 - Pulse nuts in food processor.
 Pour them into a bowl and set aside.

-- Process dates and honey the food processor until the mixture is thick and paste-like in consistency.
+- Process dates and maple syrup the food processor until the mixture is thick and paste-like in consistency.

 - Transfer mixture into a bowl, and add all the remaining ingredients to it, including the nuts.